 You can appeal to the Valuation Tribunal within 28 days of receiving a business rates penalty notice.

-In the case of a business rates penalty, you must appeal in writing within 28 days of receiving the notice, enclosing a copy of the notice.
+You must appeal in writing within 28 days of receiving the notice, enclosing a copy of the notice.

 You may want to continue talking to the VOA about the notice to see if you can reach a settlement with them.
 If you do reach an agreement, please let us know.